On the ergodicity of the frame flow on even-dimensional manifolds: Dynamics of the frame flow and topology of the frame bundle

 \subsection{Topological reduction of the structure group}

 We refer to \cite{Davis-Kirk-01} for the background in algebraic topology.
 On the sphere $\Ss^n$ (for $n \geq 2$), the topology of principal bundles is easier than on general CW-complexes since it does not require the use of classifying spaces.
 A principal $G$-bundle $P \to \Ss^n$ is determined by the homotopy class of its \emph{classifying map} $\tau : \Ss^{n-1} \to G$.
+We note here that $\tau$ is also known as the \emph{clutching map} in the literature and that it specifies how to glue two trivial $G$-principal bundles over upper and lower hemispheres of $\mathbb{S}^n$ along the equator $\Ss^{n-1}$.
+(The usual classifying map of $P$ from homotopy theory is a map from $\mathbb{S}^n$ to the classifying space of $G$; since the base is a sphere, such maps are in bijection with maps $\mathbb{S}^{n-1} \to G$, up to homotopy.)
 We will use the following standard terminology of algebraic topology:

 \begin{definition} Let $P \to \Ss^n$ be a principal $G$-bundle over $\Ss^n$, where $G$ is a compact Lie group.
-We say that $P$ admits a reduction of its structure group to $(H,\rho)$\footnote{Note that in the literature, the letter for the group reduction is $G$ and the usual terminology is that of a \emph{$G$-structure}.
-In order to avoid a notational clash with the letter used for the transitivity group, we stick to the letter $H$.}, where $H$ is a compact Lie group and $\rho : H \to G$ is a homomorphism, if the classifying map $\tau : \Ss^{n-1} \to G$ can be factored (up to homotopy) through the map $\rho$, that is there exists a classifying map $\tau_0$ such that:
+We say that $P$ admits a reduction\footnote{Note that in the literature, the letter for the group reduction is $G$ and the usual terminology is that of a \emph{$G$-structure}.
+In order to avoid a notational clash with the letter used for the transitivity group, we stick to the letter $H$.} of its structure group to $(H,\rho)$, where $H$ is a compact Lie group and $\rho : H \to G$ is a homomorphism, if the classifying map $\tau : \Ss^{n-1} \to G$ can be factored (up to homotopy) through the map $\rho$, that is, there exists a classifying map $\tau_0$ such that the following diagram commutes up to homotopy:

 \end{definition}